THE URBAN CANOPY iS WORKING TO CREATE A MORE SUSTAINABLE, NUTRITIOUS, AND EQUITABLE LOCAL FOOD CYCLE

-What we Do
+What We Do

 While working with Chicago Public Schools as an Education Pioneer Fellow in 2010, our founder Alex Poltorak explored how nutrition affects children in school.
-If a child can’t get enough to eat, or lacks healthy food options, concentrating on and succeeding in school become secondary concerns.
+If a child can’t get enough to eat, or lacks healthy food options, concentrating at and succeeding in school become secondary concerns.
 Alex dreamed of utilizing idle rooftops, vacant lots, and empty buildings in urban environments to grow fruits & vegetables as a way to attack this problem directly within communities.

-In the process of researching the idea’s feasibility, he discovered The Plant Chicago, a “vertical farming” project, directed by John Edel in the Back of the Yards neighborhood on the south side of Chicago.
+In the process of researching the idea’s feasibility, he discovered Plant Chicago, a “vertical farming” project, directed by John Edel in the Back of the Yards neighborhood on the south side of Chicago.
 The Urban Canopy began a pilot rooftop farm at The Plant in the beginning of 2011 with a few test systems as a proof of concept.

 The Urban Canopy is a for-profit business registered in Illinois in 2011.
 We are currently exploring becoming “B-Corp” certified with a triple bottom line of “People, Planet, & Profit.”